jwheatonumich/stinger-stories/submit.markdown

 <b>Publication Details:</b>

-Unfortunately, weare not a paying market.
+Unfortunately, we are not a paying market.

 Pieces are published on Saturdays.